nopareidolia/tree-news/README.md

 This command will start the Tree News application in the background.
 To stop the application, press Ctrl+C or run docker-compose down.

 5. That's it!
 The Tree News application should now be running on your system.

+## Configuration
+Tree News does not require any additional configuration beyond setting the `WEBHOOK_URL` environment variable.

+## Obtaining a Discord Webhook URL for a Channel

+Follow these steps to create a webhook URL for a specific channel in your Discord server:

+1. Open the Discord app and navigate to the server where you want to create a webhook.

+2. Right-click on the desired channel and select **Edit Channel**.

+3. In the channel settings, click on the **Integrations** tab.

+4. Click on the **Create Webhook** button.
+If there are existing webhooks, click on the **View Webhooks** button and then click **New Webhook**.

+5. Customize the webhook settings, such as the name and profile picture (optional).

+6. Copy the **Webhook URL** by clicking on the **Copy Webhook URL** button.
+This URL will be used to send messages to the channel.

+7. Click **Save** to create the webhook.

+Keep the webhook URL private, as anyone with the URL can use it to send messages to your channel.
+To update or delete the webhook, return to the **Integrations** tab in the channel settings.

 ## Contributing
 If you find a bug or would like to contribute to Tree News, please open an issue or submit a pull request on GitHub.